chipxsd/stream-based-sync/stream-based-sync.md

 always asks the server for the source of truth (e.g. refreshing the weekly weather forecast, or refreshing a list of RSVPs).

-The other drawback of copy based synchronization is not only the potential higher bandwidth cost due to transmitting the same data for the most part (which we call data redundancy), but also if we need to be aware of the changes when replacing our old dataset with the newly up-to-date one, we'd need to compare (differentiate) the two datasets first, before replacing the old one.
+The other drawback of copy based synchronization for clients is not only the potential higher bandwidth cost due to transmitting the same data for the most part (which we call data redundancy), but also if we need to be aware of the changes when replacing our old dataset with the newly up-to-date one, we'd need to compare (differentiate) the two datasets first, before replacing the old one.
 That process burns twice as much memory (since you need to hold both sets in memory) and CPU time for as much as there are elements in both sets (which gives us the O(n ⋁ m)).

 ![fig.5 - Differencing Datasets](./images/fig-04-differencing-datasets.png "fig. 5 - Differencing Datasets")